northle/docs/src/docs/introduction/getting-started.md

 ```
 :::

+The installator will ask you few things at the beginning.
+You may choose to add a frontend framework like [React](https://reactjs.org), [Vue](https://vuejs.org) or [Svelte](https://svelte.dev) to your app automatically.

-When your project is ready you can lauch your app using command:
+When your project is ready you can lauch your app using the following command:

 ```shell
 $ npm run start